networkx/networkx/doc/developer/projects.rst

 If you are a professor interested in having your class develop tools and contribute the results to NetworkX, we welcome your submissions!
-We recommend that you consider the rewriting/improvement of existing functions as a potential source of projects.
+We encourage you to consider rewriting/improving existing functions as a potential source of projects.
 Working off of and improving existing tools involves reading, evaluating and writing code, rather than just writing new code.
-Also, we suggest that you create a way for them to work on the projects and make PRs & reviews to a fork of the repo where you can mentor them.
-Perhaps make a fork for your class and have them fork, make PRs and review each other on that fork.
+We also encourage them to review each other's PRs.
+You can have students submit their PRs to your personal fork, discuss, review, etc in an environment conducive to mentoring and learning.
-Once it is merged to the fork, their branch can also be made into a PR to NetworkX.
-That way the PR discussions stay managable/readable as the in-class discussion are separate from the move-to-networkx discussion.
+Once their branch is ready to merge, it can be submitted to the main NetworkX repository.
+This will help keep in-class discussions separate from the broader NetworkX review process, making both more manageable and readable.
-Feel free to reach out to us as you plan this kind of activity.
+Feel free to reach out to use as you plan these activities.

 Pedagogical Interactive Notebooks for Algorithms Implemented in NetworkX
 ------------------------------------------------------------------------